mahantybiplab/scaffold-eth-zk-starter-extension/README.md

 The `Groth16Verifier` has a `view` function called `verifyProof` that returns `TRUE` if and only if the proof and the inputs are valid.

-**To run the full zk workflow from compilation to Solidity groth16 verifier contract in one go.**
+**To run the full zk workflow from compilation to Solidity groth16 verifier contract in one go:**

 ```shell
 yarn zk-pipeline multiplier2
 ```

-**To Copy compiled circuit artifacts (WASM, zkey, verification key) to Next.js public directory for client-side ZK proof generation and verification.**
+**To Copy compiled circuit artifacts (WASM, zkey, verification key) to Next.js public directory for client-side ZK proof generation and verification:**

 ```shell
 yarn move-files multiplier2